Cory Bernardi: Departure from the Liberal Party

-Political views and controversies
+Political views

 Prior to forming the Australian Conservatives, Bernardi was a member of the conservative faction or right-wing of the Liberal Party.

 Global warming

 On 21 April 2007, Bernardi published an essay questioning whether global warming was caused by human activities.
-Then-environment Minister Malcolm Turnbull and other Liberal parliamentarians promptly distanced themselves from his views.
+Environment Minister Malcolm Turnbull and other Liberal parliamentarians promptly distanced themselves from his views.

 Islam

 Bernardi has been publicly critical of Islam.
 In 2010, he wrote an opinion piece calling for a ban on wearing the burqa in public.

-In 2011, Bernardi referred to the controversy over paying funeral expenses for asylum-seekers, declaring it was "wrong" for the government to pay.
+In 2011, Bernardi opined that it was "wrong" for the government to pay for funeral expenses for asylum-seekers.
 He also said that "Islam itself is the problem—it's not Muslims", and that multiculturalism had failed.
-He subsequently clarified his remarks by stating "When I say I'm against Islam, I mean that the fundamentalist Islamic approach of changing laws and values does not have my support."
+He later clarified his view, saying that it was "the fundamentalist Islamic approach of changing laws and values does not have my support."
 For these comments he received death threats.
 Liberal leader Tony Abbott distanced himself from the comments.

-Bernardi has shared values with Dutch anti-Islam politician Geert Wilders whom he met while on a trip to Europe.
+Bernardi has shared values with Dutch anti-Islam politician Geert Wilders, whom he met while on a trip to Europe.
 Bernardi offered to assist Wilders in a visit to Australia but, in February 2013 when Wilders did come, Bernardi did not meet with him.
 Wilders stated in an interview that Bernardi's decision not to meet him was a "sad but true" reflection on politics, particularly in an election year.
-The opposition treasury spokesman, Joe Hockey, said in response "Neither Cory Bernardi nor the Coalition will be facilitating this visit."

-Abbott rejected suggestions that Bernardi was trying to bring Wilders to Australia, saying the Coalition had nothing to do with the organisation of any trip.

-In September 2016, Bernardi proposed the Turnbull government take up a modified version of the immigration policy of One Nation, aiming to mollify people fearing Muslim immigration as he felt soft immigration policies were to blame for a fall in government support.
+In September 2016, Bernardi proposed that the Turnbull government take up a modified version of the immigration policy of Pauline Hanson's One Nation, aiming to mollify people fearing Muslim immigration as he felt soft immigration policies were to blame for a fall in government support.
 In February 2017, he attracted criticism for speaking at the Q Society of Australia.
 The event received protests who called the event "racist".

 Publicly funded broadcasting

-Bernardi has publicly expressed his concern over the effect of Australia's public broadcaster, the Australian Broadcasting Corporation, on commercial operators.
-His view is that the ABC has grown beyond its initial charter and its size is unjustifiably encroaching into the online news sphere at the expense of commercial operators and media diversity.
-However, Bernardi supports the continued existence of iView (internet based television service) and podcasting services.
-Bernardi agrees that the ABC provides useful services to regional areas often under-serviced by commercial operators; however, he suggests that the scale of the ABC's funding should be reviewed.
+In 2013 Bernardi expressed his concern over the effect of Australia's public broadcaster, the Australian Broadcasting Corporation, on commercial operators.
+His view was that the ABC had grown beyond its initial charter and its size was unjustifiably encroaching into the online news sphere at the expense of commercial operators and media diversity.
+However, he supported the continued existence of ABC iView and ABC podcasting services, and agreed that the ABC provides useful services to regional areas often under-serviced by commercial operators.